Writing Paper Part 2. Task Type: Article

 You should look at your first draft of the task and decide:

-- Have you answered the five questions?
+- Have you answered the questions?
+Will the reader be clear about your opinion

 - Is the style OK?